 Founded in 1906 and the oldest organisation of its kind in the world, the Antiquarian Booksellers’ Association is the senior trade body for dealers in antiquarian and rare books, manuscripts and allied materials in the British Isles.
 Members are elected to the ABA solely on the basis of proven experience, expertise and integrity.
 They are required to observe the highest professional and ethical standards.
 The display of the Association’s badge pledges members to: the authenticity of all material offered for sale the expert and proper description of all such material the disclosure of all significant defects or restorations the clear, accurate and professional pricing of all material the fairness and honesty of offers to purchase.
 For the last forty years, the Association has run a small number of high quality book fairs.
 At present there are two major fairs each year.
-The ABA Rare Book Fair London is held at Battersea in late May (24-26th May 2018), and the Chelsea Book Fair takes place in Chelsea Old Town Hall during November (2-3 November 2018).
-A smaller fair with about 50 exhibitors is also held in Edinburgh and Bristol, in concert with the PBFA.
+Firsts London is held at Battersea in June (7-9 June 2019), and the Chelsea Book Fair takes place in Chelsea Old Town Hall during November (2-3 November 2019).
+Smaller fairs are held in Edinburgh and Bristol, in concert with the PBFA.
 The Association also provides a Benevolent Fund for charitable use to help all UK antiquarian booksellers and their dependants, and also for educational purposes.

 Immediate Past President

 Jenny Allsworth, Simon Beattie, Deborah Coltham, Michael Graves-Johnston, James Hallgate, Ed Maggs, Tom Lintern-Mole, Sophie Schneideman, Bernard Shapero

 Firsts London, the ABA's summer fair, is the oldest and one of the most important fairs of the rare book trade, taking place in London in May, while the Chelsea Book Fair fair takes place in November.